Marseille Basil Growing, Thai Basil, Greek Basil, Nufar Basil

 Marseille Basil

-For planting, it is important to choose a sunlight place and use clean soil then plant the seeds and keep about 12 inches between them, and then let the soil water just a little.
+Planting it is important to choose a sunlight place and use clean soil then plant the seeds and keep about 12 inches between them, and then let the soil water just a little.
 Keep moist and also apply mulch to prevent weeds not growing.

 Tim this plant but don’t spoil its shape.
 Fertilize sparingly, as overly rich soil can dilute the flavor.
 Harvest leaves as needed, pinching off stems just above a pair of leaves to encourage regrowth.
 This plant adds more beauty to your garden.